gonzalo-cruz/portfolio/public/content/sentiment.md

 This project addresses two specific hurdles:

-1. **Data Engineering:** Processing a massive dataset of tweets (`JSON Lines`) to filter out bots, non-English content, and incomplete metadata to extract genuine sentiment[cite: 6, 20, 32].
+1. **Data Engineering:** Processing a massive dataset of tweets (`JSON Lines`) to filter out bots, non-English content, and incomplete metadata to extract genuine sentiment
 2.  **Infrastructure Ops:** Deploying a legacy-compatible Hadoop 3.4.1 cluster on Docker, overcoming the **CentOS 7 End-of-Life (EOL)** repository failures that break standard builds.

 ## Methodology